Non Surgical Treatments

 There are various guideline formulated by our team based on International Practices for Spine Care.
 These are :

-- If the patient has repeated episodes of pain, or has already been prescribed a period of rest and medications without any relief in symptoms, then we proceed to the next line of treatment, This Includes Investigations.
+- If the patient with spinal problems has repeated episodes of pain, or has already been prescribed a period of rest and medications without any relief in symptoms, then we proceed to the next line of treatment, This Includes Investigations.
 Appropriate Investigations and Treatment based on these Investigations are then started.

 - Initial treatment can be managed on an outpatient basis, wherein the patient need not be admitted for the same.
 This is decided after clinical examination and Going through the scans .
 If possible we look for conservative Management of the symptoms, ( That is without any Operative Intervention) to see if it helps in Resolving the symptoms.